mendixlabs/creep/README.md

 creep
 =====

-XMPP-based chatbot that's easy to extend.
+Slack-based chatbot that's easy to extend.
 Originally inspired by <a href="https://pypi.python.org/pypi/gozerbot">gozerbot</a>.
 Easy & minimal plugin structure, couple of useful plugins out-of-the-box:
- - http-json: provides HTTP interface that lets you POST messages to a XMPP conference rooms
+ - http-json: provides HTTP interface that lets you POST messages to a Slack channel
  - quotes: add & ask about quotes
  - dns-resolver: resolve domains from within the bot.
 Useful for situations where your bot is running behind your firewall but you want to quickly resolve a host on that local network